 Africa

 As model regions for sustainable development, biosphere reserves can play an important role in achieving the 17 Sustainable Development Goals (SDGs).
-By protecting nature in the core zone of biosphere reserves, natural resources can be conserved now and for future generations.
-Nature-friendly, income-generating measures in biosphere reserve development zones and in educational programmes provide perspectives, especially for young people.
-In close collaboration with African partners and the German Commission for UNESCO, BfN assists both the creation and management of biosphere reserves, fosters exchange between and regional networking among stakeholders, and the identification of best practices in southern Africa.
+By protecting nature in the core area of biosphere reserves, natural resources can be conserved now and for future generations.
+Nature-friendly, income-generating measures in the transition areas of biosphere reserves and educational programmes provide perspectives, especially for young people.
+In close collaboration with African partners and the German Commission for UNESCO, BfN assists both the establishment and management of biosphere reserves, fosters exchange between and regional networking among stakeholders, and the identification of best practices in southern Africa.

 Management Manual for UNESCO Biosphere Reserves in Africa

-By assisting with the development of a management manual for biosphere reserves in Africa, BfN has made it easier for practitioners to implement the UNESCO Man and the Biosphere (MAB) Programme.
+By supporting the development of a management manual for biosphere reserves in Africa, BfN has made it easier for practitioners to implement the UNESCO Man and the Biosphere (MAB) Programme.

-The extensive manual was jointly compiled by a team of African experts and the German Commission for UNESCO.
+The extensive manual was written by a team of African experts and compiled by the German Commission for UNESCO.
 It contains a wide range of helpful suggestions and recommendations on specific management issues, such as sustainable resource use, risk and conflict management, planning and participation.
 The manual is available in English, French and Portuguese, and there is also an abridged version.

 UNESCO Biosphere Reserves – Pilot sites for bird monitoring and conservation in Africa (AfriBirds)